ari-dasci/S-EvoPruneDeepTL/README.md

    * configs: contains the configuration files for each analyzed dataset in the paper.
    * convergence images: it contains the images for the convergence of some used datasets.

+ ### Execution

+ To execute the code presented above, it is only required:

+    Python >= 3.6

 ## Datasets

 The used datasets in this paper can be downloaded from: